nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Apr 12 2024)
+### Joke of the day (Sat Apr 13 2024)
 <!-- joke -->
->Pluto is actually an orbiting group of British soldiers from the American Revolution who entered space after the Chuck gave them a roundhouse kick to the face.
+>Someone once tried to tell Chuck Norris that roundhouse kicks aren't the best way to kick someone.
+This has been recorded by historians as the worst mistake anyone has ever made.
 <!-- /joke -->

-*Last update: Fri, 12 Apr 2024 00:38:25 GMT*
+*Last update: Sat, 13 Apr 2024 00:32:13 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)